toroleapinc/cvn/tests/e2e/README.md

 # after upgrading
 E2E_SKIP_CLEANUP := false

-# version(s) of initial cvn node(s) that will be upgraded, tag e.g. 'v9.1.0'
+# version(s) of initial evmos node(s) that will be upgraded, tag e.g. 'v9.1.0'
 # to use multiple upgrades separate the versions with a forward slash, e.g.
 # 'v10.0.1/v11.0.0-rc1'
 INITIAL_VERSION

-# version of upgraded cvn node that will replace the initial node, tag e.g.
+# version of upgraded evmos node that will replace the initial node, tag e.g.
 # 'v10.0.0'
 TARGET_VERSION

 # mount point for the upgraded node container, to mount new node version to
 # previous node state folder.
-By default this is './build/.cvnd:/root/.cvnd'
+By default this is './build/.evmosd:/root/.evmosd'
 # More info at https://docs.docker.com/engine/reference/builder/#volume
 MOUNT_PATH

-# '--chain-id' cvn cli parameter, used to start nodes with a specific
+# '--chain-id' evmos cli parameter, used to start nodes with a specific
 # chain-id and submit proposals
-# By default this is 'cvn_9000-1'
+# By default this is 'evmos_9000-1'
 CHAIN_ID
 ```